 In addition to the information populated by the search, there was also restricted information concerning other species known to the area.
-The restricted information was requested from the local OMNR (Alymer) office, which indicated that the presence of barn swallow (Hirundo rustica) and bobolink (Dolichonyx oryzivorus) may occur on-Site.
+This restricted information was requested by the local MNR (Alymer)

+office, which indicated that the presence of barn swallow (Hirundo rustica) and bobolink (Dolichonyx oryzivorus) may occur on-Site.
 Both of these species are listed as threatened, making both the species and their habitats protected under the Endangered Species Act, 2007.
-The OMNR also indicated the potential for blanding's turtle (Emydoidea blandingii), spiny softshell (Apalone spinifera spinifera) and eastern hog-nosed snake (Heterodon platirhinos) to occur within the wetland area.
+The MNR also indicated the potential for blanding's turtle (Emydoidea blandingii), spiny softshell (Apalone spinifera spinifera) and eastern hog-nosed snake (Heterodon platirhinos) to occur within the wetland and creek area as well.

-Table 2-5: Rare, Endangered, Threatened and/or Special Concern Species in vicinity of the Site
+Table 2-4: Rare, Endangered, Threatened and/or Special Concern Biological Species in vicinity of the Site